Content Masked Loss: Human-Like Brush Stroke Planning in a Reinforcement Learning Painting Agent: Results

 \subsection{Content Masked Reward}

-The VGG-16 model has 31 layers in the feature extraction portion of the architecture.
+The VGG-16 model has has 13 convolutional layers each with an activation function and 5 pooling layers.
+These 31 layers can be used in the feature extraction portion of the architecture.
 To compute the feature mask, the output of a layer is averaged across channels and 0-1 normalized.
 The output of each of the first 29 layers of the pretrained VGG-16 model are shown in Figure \ref{fig:vgg_features}.
 The initial layers extract features such as edges and texture, while the later layers extract higher level information such as eyes and mouths.

 We trained the model using the Content Masked Loss (Equation \ref{eq:cm_loss}) in the reward function using various layers from the VGG-16 model.
 After the models were trained, the painting process for each model was tested in Figure \ref{fig:content_masked_layers}.
 The lower level layers produced models that focused more broadly on the subjects face while higher layers were focused on abstract features such as eyes.
 All models performed very similar in their final results, however, the intermediate strokes varied.
 The models that used latter layers performed more human-like since they focused on the high level features of the image.